|

-Bodegas y Viñedos La Encina SL, founded in 1999, is
+Bodegas y Viñedos Tobelos, founded in 1999, is situated

-borders on the boundary of the municipality of Haro separated
+borders the boundary of the municipality of Haro separated

-only by a pathway, is perched on a hill with breathtaking
+only by a pathway, is perched on the top of a steep slope with breathtaking

-views of the vineyards and a promontory of the River Ebro.
+views of the vineyards and a promontory of the Río Ebro.

 like Roda, Muga, Tondonia, Rioja Alta and Cune.
 Brinas is